laurieghione/memorygame/README.md

 These instructions will get you a copy of the project up and running on your local machine for development.

-- Build tool : gulp
+- Build tool : Gulp
-- The database : MYSQL
+- Database : MYSQL
 - CSS preprocessor : Sass

 ### Prerequisites